xmoto/xmoto/README.md

 # Letting X-Moto Access The Web

-Alpha version 0.1.14 of X-Moto comes with a new feature that allows the game to connect to the web and download high-scores (world records) and extra levels.
+X-Moto comes with a feature that allows the game to connect to the web and download high-scores (world records) and extra levels.